-Electrical Defect Pictures found by Barrie Home Inspections
+Electrical Defect Pictures from Home Inspections

 Electrical Defect Pictures were taken from actual home inspections where the inspection of the electrical, plumbing and HVAC components is based on identifying technical code deficiencies.
 Defects or deficiencies are almost always based on the codes that are regulating these trades.
 It is important to note that this does not mean that the inspector is doing a code compliance inspection but the deficiency that has been identified has been defined in the particular code for that trade.
 If the inspector notes that there is a cover missing from an electrical junction box, this has been identified as a problem because it is considered a potential safety or fire issue by the Ontario Electrical Safety Code, which states: “Junction boxes must have covers”.
 The electrical part of the inspection can also pose serious electric shock hazards for the inspector.
 Missed or improperly identified items can also expose the property’s occupants to shock or fire hazards.
 It is clear to see that only qualified inspectors should be used.

 Some of the electrical inspection is done on the outside of the house.
 If the service entrance cable is coming in overhead from the street the cable has to be identified, clearances checked and splices and supports inspected.
 Overhead service cables must be a certain minimum height over lawns and walkways.
 If an exterior ground rod has been used, its condition must be accessed.
 Many homes have the main electrical disconnect on the exterior of the house.
 The disconnect must be accessible to the property’s occupants and its ampere rating or size noted.
 View our Electrical Defect Pictures to understand what type of deficiencies are most common.

 The inspection of the electrical panel involves more single observations than any other component of the house.
 Every wire and connection must be examined and any problems noted.
 It is also one of the more dangerous parts of the inspection because the panel contains exposed wires carrying 240 volts.
 The panel is first inspected with the cover on.
 This is the easy part.
 Panel openings, labeling, current and voltage ratings and the general condition of the panel are noted.